 The variation of the ketogenic diet you use will differ based on your goal and body tendencies.

 It is typically advised to use the standard ketogenic diet for the first few weeks to see how your body responds after adapting to ketosis.
 After the initial few weeks, you can assess which diet to stick to in the longer-term.

 Read below for a short overview of each ketogenic diet variation and the factors to consider when picking one:

 If you live a sedentary lifestyle and find that you don’t respond well to high-carbohydrate diets, the SKD is probably your best bet.

-SKD is also ideal for individuals who don’t exercise very often/intensely and as their body’s demand for carbohydrates is much lower than more active individuals.
+SKD is also ideal for individuals who don’t exercise very often and intensely.
+Their body’s demand for carbohydrates is much lower than more active individuals.

-If you notice that being strictly on the SKD makes you lethargic and unable to train vigorously throughout the week, then it is prudent to incorporate intermittent carbohydrate feedings a la TKD.
+If the SKD makes you lethargic and unable to train vigorously throughout the week, then it is prudent to incorporate intermittent carbohydrate feedings a la TKD.

-Cycle keto dieting is often considered a progressive form of ketogenic dieting as it takes considerable trial and error to really nail the precision of your carbohydrate refeeds.
+Cyclical keto dieting is often considered a progressive form of ketogenic dieting.
+It takes considerable trial and error to really nail the precision of your carbohydrate refeeds.

 It is wise to first and foremost give both the SKD and TKD a try before putting yourself on a CKD.
 If you don’t make much progress on the SKD/TKD, or you don’t perform well, then consider the CKD.

 Below are the necessary steps to take to calculate your personal energy needs and macronutrient intake.
 This will give you the recommended macro amounts for an SKD.